 The Irish Haemophilia Society advocates for optimum provision of healthcare for all people with haemophilia and related bleeding disorders.
 We make recommendations to the Department of Health (DOH) and to the Health Service Executive (HSE) through the formal statutory bodies: the National Haemophilia Council (NHC) and the Consultative Council on Hepatitis C. We are also involved in the selection of factor concentrates through our role on the Haemophilia Product Selection Monitoring Advisory Board (HPSMAB).
 We are involved in the development of policy for haemophilia on a European and global level through our participation in the European Haemophilia Consortium (EHC) and the World Federation of Hemophilia (WFH).
 This external work also ensures that we are up to date on any key developments in relation to haemophilia care worldwide.

-We work closely with the haemophilia care teams at the comprehensive care centres in St. James’s Hospital, Our Lady’s Children’s Hospital Crumlin and Cork University Hospital.
+We work closely with the haemophilia care teams at the comprehensive care centres in St. James’s Hospital, Children’s Hospital Ireland in Crumlin and Cork University Hospital.
 We regularly meet with the teams at the comprehensive care centres to discuss issues of mutual concern and to ensure that we can work in a cooperative and mutually beneficial way in providing the best treatment, services and support for a person with haemophilia and related bleeding disorders.